 - Career progression: Extends studies to Masters level and provides greater breadth and depth of study which is the quickest and easiest way to become a Chartered Engineer (CEng).

-The role of the Mechanical Engineer is one of the most diverse of all engineering disciplines, with employment opportunities available across many sectors.
+- Future proof: The role of the Mechanical Engineer is one of the most diverse of all engineering disciplines, with employment opportunities available across many sector.